Published

 Redfin is one of the most popular discount real estate brokerages, operating in more than 100 markets across the U.S. and Canada.
 In 2022 alone, the company attracted nearly half a million customers — in part, thanks to its popular home buying app and website.

-It’s not the only option, though, and several other discount or low-commission real estate brokerages also provide competitive rates and services.
+It's not the only option, though, and several other low-commission real estate brokerages also provide competitive rates and services.

 Alternatives to Redfin